comfies/tldrlfs/README.md

 There's only two prerequisites to begin tl;dr lfs.
 (A) An already running Linux distribution to bootstrap from.
-(B) a storage medium to install to.
+(B) A storage medium to install to.

 The distribution to bootstrap from does not necessarily need to be installed on anything; you can do this from a live medium if you so choose.
 If you're not comfortable working on real hardware or want to practice, you can always work with a virtual machine.